tg44/mqtt-prometheus-message-exporter/README.md

 With the config above the metrics will be available at `localhost:9324/metrics`.

-Local testing `docker run -p 9324:9000 -v ${PWD}/example.conf:/app/exporter.conf -e CONF_PATH=/app/exporter.conf tg44/mqtt-prometheus-message-exporter`
+Local testing `docker run -p 9324:9000 -v ${PWD}/example.conf:/app/exporter.conf -e CONF_PATH=/app/exporter.conf ghcr.io/tg44/mqtt-prometheus-message-exporter`

+## Breaking changes
+- 2021.11.13
+  - we will permanently move away from dockerhub, the latest images will be pushed, but the documentation and the other infos will only be updated here
+    - DH freezes the free builds, while GH-Actions not only build free, but gives us public repositories too

 ## Contribution
 If you have any idea about the base functionality or the config/pattern syntax, just start a new issue/pr and we can talk about the use-cases, pros and cons!